 by Roger Schultz, Head of School

 Workplaces today and in the future need people who can collaborate and offer creative solutions to complex problems.
-Educators are increasingly looking for ways to equip their students with those skills within an environment that can help encourage active learning behaviours.
+Educators are increasingly looking for ways to equip their students with those skills within an environment that encourages active learning behaviours.

-Teaching methods are evolving, with classes regularly employing group projects and individual work along with more teacher directed presentation.
+Teaching methods are evolving, with classes regularly employing group projects and individual work along with teacher-directed presentation.
 Peer-to-peer learning is on the rise and blended and interactive approaches to learning and teaching require spaces where everyone can see and interact with content, instructors and other students, often at a moment’s notice.

 Life skills are the intangible elements of one’s everyday life, including personal and professional qualities such as flexibility, leadership, initiative, productivity and relationship building.

 There is mounting evidence that core character traits producing emotional intelligence and “grit” may be better indicators of school and life success than pure academic achievement, including grades and standardised test scores.

 What is obvious is that knowledge itself is not enough.
 The information and cognitive skills taught by a British international school - and educational facilities in general - need to be “humanised” by vital moral and life skill values and attributes embodied in the notion of character education.

 As an innovative, British international school in Kuala Lumpur, our vision is to lead the pursuit of excellence in learning through nurturing, inspiring and enriching the lives and characters of young people.

 Our students have a genuine love of learning and are guided by teachers who are passionate about teaching.
 This exceptional combination, together with the enriched, challenging British curriculum and the wider learning experiences and opportunities that happen beyond the classroom, are the foundations of our students' success and our excellent reputation.